cfpb/cf-grid/README.md

 }
 ```

+**Note:** This functionality is optional and you can use Ghost in legacy mode.

 ## Getting Started

 Grab `ghost.less` from the `dist` directory and @import it at the top of your application's LESS stylesheet.